 About the Fire Brigade

-Regional Control Centre
+East Regional Communications Centre

 Dublin Fire Brigade is responsible for fire safety in buildings and other structures across Dublin.
 Our Fire Prevention Section administers and implements relevant legislation in this area.
 We also issue over 2000 Fire Safety Certificates annually.